jerry20091103/Teensy_Grovebox/Teensy_Grovebox_Hardware/README.md

 *Back view of the PCB*

 ## Case
-- Currently we have a simple top and bottom plate as a make shift case.
+- Currently we have a simple top and bottom plate as a makeshift case.
 - The cutout for the joystick is not correct.
 You may just omit it.
 - A full 3D print enclosure will be available in the future